There is also a Prezi about Rhetoric where I have added two speeches here.

 Invention (inventio) facts, arguments, views

-Arrangement (dispositio) introduction, body, conclusion
+Arrangement (dispositio) introduction, body,

 Style (elocutio):